Community Citizen of the Year

 Active Citizenship Award (community group or event)

 Anyone can nominate our local citizens for the awards.
+Please note, nominations have closed for this year.

 Further Information including criteria can be found on the Australia Day Council of Western Australia website